Qiandegenchagan

 Qiandegenchagan (also called Qiandegen Chagan; born 20 July 1994) is a Chinese freestyle wrestler of Mongol ethnicity.
-She won a bronze medal in the 75kg event at the 2016 Asian Wrestling Championships.
+She won a bronze medal in the 75 kg event at the 2016 Asian Wrestling Championships.

 Background

 Qiandegenchagan was born to a wrestling family in 1995 in Xilingol League of Inner Mongolia.
 She joined the Inner Mongolia provincial wrestling team in 2009.
 She is of Mongol ethnicity.